birkenkrahe/ai482/FAQ.md

 participants, FAQ in GitHub (AI).

 <sup><a id="fn.3" href="#fnr.3">3</a></sup> Please be advised that I'm traveling in Europe between November
-29 and December 15 (communication of final rades), and will not be easily reachable.
+29 and December 15 (communication of final grades), and will not be easily reachable.

 <sup><a id="fn.4" href="#fnr.4">4</a></sup> Start a `New discussion` and make sure that your name(s) appear